gggliuye/cvx_learning/docs/SDP/PrimalDual.rst

   & = (n+ \mu\sqrt{n}) \log(Tr(F(x)Z)) - \log\det F(x)Z - n\log n
   \end{align}

+Where :math:`\mu` is a parameter that sets the relative weight of the term involving duality gap and the derivation from center term.
 As :math:`\psi > 0`, we have :math:`\eta \le \exp(\psi/(\mu\sqrt{n}))`, therefore if the potential funcion value is small, the duality gap must be small.